Santiago Metro

 The Santiago Metro (Metro de Santiago) is a rapid transit system serving the city of Santiago, the capital of Chile.
 It currently consists of seven lines (numbered 1-6 and 4A), 143 stations, and 149 km of revenue route.
 The system is managed by the state-owned Metro S.A. and is the first rapid transit system in the country.

 The Santiago Metro carries around 2.5 million passengers daily.
 This figure represents an increase of more than a million passengers per day compared to 2007, when the ambitious Transantiago project was launched, in which the metro plays an important role in the public transport system serving the city.
 Its highest passenger peak was reached on 2 May 2019, reaching 2,951,962 passengers.

 In June 2017 the government announced plans for the construction of Line 7, connecting Renca in the northwest of Santiago with Vitacura in the northeast.
 The new line will add 26 km and 19 new stations to the Metro network, running along the municipalities of Renca, Cerro Navia, Quinta Normal, Santiago, Providencia, Las Condes and Vitacura.
-Its cost has been initially estimated at US$2.53 bn, and it is projected to open in 2027.
+Its cost has been initially estimated at US$2.53 bn, and it is projected to open in 2028.

-Santiago Metro is the second largest metro system in Latin America after the Mexico City Metro, and the sixth largest metro system in the Americas after the New York City Subway, Mexico City Metro, Bay Area Rapid Transit (San Francisco Bay Area), Washington Metro and Chicago "L".
+Santiago Metro is the second largest metro system in Latin America after the Mexico City Metro, and the sixth largest rail system in the Americas by ridership after the New York City Subway, Mexico City Metro, São Paulo Metro, São Paulo Metropolitan Trains Company and Caracas Metro.

 In March 2012, the Santiago Metro was chosen as the best underground system in the Americas, after being honoured at the annual reception held by Metro Rail in London.